THEOplayer/samples-android-sdk/Basic-Playback/README.md

 ### Using THEOplayer distribution from public repository

 This project is already set up to use THEOplayer from jitpack.io so you need to check it out and build.
-Below is a short explanation about how to include HEOplayer in the project.
+Below is a short explanation about how to include THEOplayer in the project.
 For the more comprehensive explanation please refer to [THEOplayer documentation].

-THEOplayer is hosted on jitpack.io, so you have to include it to the build.gradle file on the project level:
+To use THEOplayer from jitpack.io, you need to include it in the build.gradle file on the project level:

     allprojects {
         repositories {